The Officials Information is divided into THREE sections:

 Q. I took the second referee course and have my certificate.
 But, I still have a “P” on my record.

 A. One of the courses listed in the cadre of courses to complete for the Second Referee Clinic is called “Junior Second Referee”.
 Some think that when they finish this particular course (in which they will get a certificate) that they are done.
 They are not!
-They still have to complete the other three courses listed and the two introductions required for clinic—which will take about another hour.
+They still have to complete the other courses listed and the introduction required for clinic—which in-all take about 44 minutes.